 Plaza de España

-The towering spires of Plaza de España (54 likes) can be seen for miles.
-This elaborate Renaissance/Moorish structure might seem like a historic monument, but it was actually built in 1928 for the American Exposition.
+You can see the towering spires of Plaza de España (54 likes) for miles.
+This elaborate Renaissance/Moorish structure seems like a historic monument, but it was actually built in 1928 for the American Exposition.

-This sprawling expanse of archways, fountains, tiled floors and ceramic accents is definitely impressive.
-The most photogenic part seems to be the canal running parallel with the building, interrupted by tiled bridges and dotted with little boats.
+The sprawling expanse of archways, fountains, tiled floors and ceramic accents is definitely impressive.
+The most photogenic part is probably the canal with tiled bridges and dotted with little boats.
 Definitely worth the walk, plus, no charge to get in!

 And the two most instagrammable spots in Seville – the Alcázar Palace (55 likes) and Gardens (58 likes)!
 Originally built by Moorish Muslim kings, Seville’s Unesco-listed palace is a breathtaking mixture of Christian and Mudéjar architecture.
 Get your camera out for the colourful tiled hallways, intricately carved stone archways, and beautifully peaceful patios.